Pedestrian Accident Attorney in Waukegan

 Pedestrian Accident Laws in Waukegan, IL

-- Statute of Limitations: Victims have two years from the date of the accident to file a personal injury claim.
+- Statute of Limitations: Illinois law (735 ILCS 5/13-202) gives injured pedestrians two years from the date of the accident to file a personal injury claim.
+Missing that deadline forfeits the right to seek compensation.

 Steps to Take After a Pedestrian Accident

-Connect with us today by calling (847) 264-9806 for a comprehensive consultation and see why our Waukegan pedestrian accident lawyer's commitment makes us the preferred choice.
+Connect with us today by calling (847) 264-9806 for a consultation with a Waukegan pedestrian accident lawyer at Jeep, Hauck and Associates.

 Frequently Asked Questions